Jul 05, 2022

 2 –> 3

 The most interesting part was migrating the existing L2 network with almost full three racks in Singapore to L3.
 I used a private AS per rack numbering from 65031, 65032, etc. This architecture allows keeping eBGP rules regardless of whether it’s an upstream neighbor or just a ToR switch.

 Existing infrastructure was built using separate sessions for IPv4 and IPv6 thus this option allowed us to migrate smoothly without any downtime by testing one protocol before switching to another.
 Before that, we had a single exit upstream where we announced our prefixes.
 After setting up another one for migration-only, we needed to make sure traffic flows as expected to avoid issues like asymmetric traffic using next-hop manipulation and AS prepends.

 This is an example of Ansible’s YAML hash to configure peers:

 For new deployments, we started using the newest version of Cumulus which replaced Quagga with FRRouting daemon for routing protocols.
 In general, FRRouting is just a community fork of Quagga.
-Hence the configuration wasn’t so much different, basically, only paths had to be changed for configuration files.
-Before provisioning new version in production we test it in the kitchen with the same playbooks and Cumulus-VX.
+Hence the configuration wasn’t so much different.
+Basically, only paths had to be changed for configuration files.
+Before provisioning a new version in production we tested it in the kitchen with the same playbooks and Cumulus-VX.

-- Cumulus Linux still remains the best OS for networking;
+- Cumulus Linux still remains the best OS for networking.

-Hence we are trying to do less manual work while spending our time on improving the quality of the service.
+To sum up, we are trying to do less manual work while spending our time on improving the quality of the service.